How to find your way around the shelves

 Luiss discovery ENG

-2. Check the availability, the location, and the shelf list of the book
+2. Check the book's availability, location, and shelf position

 Immagine